 - First aid kit

 - Headlamp.
-Kyle grew tired me not having a red light and variable brightness, and so he recently upgraded me to the Black Diamond Spot 400 (Amazon), as I wanted something with a red light and variable brightness.
+Kyle grew tired me not having a red light and variable brightness, and so he recently upgraded me to the Black Diamond Spot 400 (Amazon).
 They also make a rechargeable version (Amazon), but, as of 2023, it still uses Micro-USB, a connector I am trying to phase out of my gear.

 - Fire starter